scimma/scimma-admin/doc/hopauth_guide.md

 To add permissions to a credential, locate it in the table on the main page and click the corresponding 'Manage' button.
 This will take you to the management page for that credential.
 If you would like to delete a credential instead, click the corresponding 'Delete' button.

-The management page shows all the avaialble permissions that can be added to a credential, as well as all the permissions currently assigned to that credential, any of which can be removed.
+The management page shows all the available permissions that can be added to a credential, as well as all the permissions currently assigned to that credential, any of which can be removed.

 [![The credential management page](hopauth_screenshots/cred_management.png)](hopauth_screenshots/cred_management.png)

 The reason for configuring permissions per-credential, rather than just having one credential per user which has the same permissions as the user is to make it easy to create compartmentalized credentials for specific purposes.
 For example, you might create one credential with write permission to a single, critical alert topic which can be placed in an automated data processing pipeline, and then create a separate credential with read access to many topics which you keep on your laptop for doing interactive analysis work.

 The permissions available to associate with your credentials are shown in the 'Available Permissions' section.
 These will include all of the permissions available to you because of your group memberships.
 To add one, simply select it from the list and press the 'Add' button.
 It should then appear in the table above.
-The permission is named with the topic to which it applies, other columns of that table refers to the type of access to be allowed and the read/write permissions.
+The listing will show the topics to which the permission applies, along with that topic's description, the group through which that permission is conferred, and whether the permission allows reading, writing, or both.

 ## Manage Groups and Topics